fideltfg/unifi-voucher-manager/README.md

 3. **Create a new API key** by giving it a name and an expiration.
 4. **Find your Site ID** in the controller URL or on [unifi.ui.com](https://unifi.ui.com)

+### Rolling Vouchers and Kiosk Page

+Rolling vouchers provide a seamless way to automatically generate guest network access codes.
+When one voucher is used, a new one is automatically created for the next guest.

+> [!IMPORTANT]
+> **UniFi Controller Setup Required**
+>
+> For rolling vouchers to work properly, you **must** configure your UniFi Hotspot:
+>
+> 1. Go to your UniFi Controller -> Insights -> Hotspot
+> 2. Set the **Success Landing Page** to: `https://your-uvm-domain.com/welcome`, the `/welcome` page of UVM
+>
+> Without this configuration, vouchers **will not** automatically roll when guests connect.

+#### How Rolling Vouchers Work

+1. **Initial Setup**: Rolling vouchers are generated automatically when needed
+2. **Guest Connection**: When a guest connects to your network, they're redirected to the `/welcome` page
+3. **Automatic Rolling**: The welcome page triggers the creation of a new voucher for the next guest
+   - Rolling vouchers are created with special naming conventions to distinguish them from manually created vouchers, making them easy to identify in your voucher management interface.
+4. **IP-Based Uniqueness**: Each IP address can only generate one voucher per session (prevents abuse from page reloads)
+5. **Daily Maintenance**: To prevent clutter, expired rolling vouchers are automatically deleted at midnight (based on your configured `TIMEZONE` in [Environment Variables](#environment-variables))

+#### Kiosk Display

+The kiosk page (`/kiosk`) provides a guest-friendly interface displaying:

+- **QR Code**: For easy network connection (if configured in [Environment Variables](#environment-variables))
+- **Current Voucher**: The active rolling voucher code
+- **Real-time Updates**: Automatically refreshes when vouchers change

 ## 🐛 Troubleshooting

 ### Common Issues